ilhamisbored/dwm/README.md

 3. `sudo make clean install`

 # Installation
 `cd` into the dwm-dotfiles directory after git cloning the repository.
-Delete the included config.h file and run `sudo make clean install`, under the assumption that you installed the required dependencies.
+Run `sudo make clean install`, under the assumption that you installed the required dependencies.

 # Recompiling